jamesbaber/Icecast-Listener-Count-Monitor/README.md

 But on Windows just double click `start.bat`

 Then configure the server.js script.
-Look for the varialbes at the beginning commented with `// Change me`
+Look for the variables at the beginning commented with `// Change me`

 ### Running
 To start the script simply execute start.sh or run script.js in node youself.